 As noted earlier, the majority of Sufi brotherhoods (turuq) trace their lineage back to ‘Ali b.
 Abi Talib, and many salasil (those of the Naqshbandiyya, Qadiriyya, Nimatullahiyya, Shadhilliyya, Rifa’i to name the more prominent orders) have several of the Shi’i Imams within their lineage of mystical guides.
 ‘Ali al-Rida, the eighth Imam within the Ithna Ashariyya (Twelver) branch of Shi’ism, seems to be the last of the Imams to have had intimate connections with the Sufi Orders.
 This is not to say that the last four Imams were against tasawwuf; rather it was likely due to the political situation and tensions of the time, that the open link between Shi’ism and Sufism was no longer explicit, and went “underground” as it were.
 Haydar Amuli (d.
 1385) made a profound statement concerning the influence of the Shi’i Imams and their teachings played within the Sufi tradition, saying that “every true Shi’ite is a Sufi and every true Sufi is a Shi'te.”

 This statement suggests that the Imams are not only the rightful guides within the realm of Shi’i Islam, but are also among the guides, in the truest sense of the word, in the lineage of most Sufi Orders as well.
 If Sufism is considered the heart of Islam (qalb al-Islam), then the Imam can be considered the inner guide through whom the Sufi is led to knowledge and comes to understand.
 Another line of Shi’i mystical thought makes a connection between the Imams and the Divine Attributes.
-God's attributes are either those that concern His Essence (dhat) or those that concern His Acts (fi’'l).
+God's attributes are either those that concern His Essence (dhat) or those that concern His Acts (fi’l).
 The attributes of God's Essence are eternal and without need of those attributes that constitute His Acts.
 God is always Living (hayy) and He can never be otherwise.
 He is the All Knower (‘alim) and is never “unknowing.”
 The attributes of His Acts are not necessarily present or manifest until after creation.
 These attributes are sometimes explained of being those whose opposite meaning can also qualify God.
 For example, He is Merciful (rahim), yet He can also be vengeful (muntaqim).
 He can be satisfied (radi) but also angry (sakhit) and so on.
 These attributes are also manifested within the cosmos.
 They manifest in places, “vehicles” or “organs,” so as to present themselves to creation in its entirety, or to humanity in particular.
 Amir-Moezzi regards these “vehicles” or “organs” of God's Attributes as the Imams.
-In Shi’i tradition, the Imams state: “we are the eye (‘'ayn) of God, His side (janb), his tongue (lisan), His ear (udhn), we are the hand (yad) of God and we are his face (wajh).”
+In Shi’i tradition, the Imams state: “we are the eye (‘ayn) of God, His side (janb), his tongue (lisan), His ear (udhn), we are the hand (yad) of God and we are his face (wajh).”

 Abu Qurra, a disciple of the eighth Imam, ‘Ali al-Rida, asked him, “It is said that God divided Hearing and Vision between two prophets; Hearing went to Moses and Vision went to Muhammad.” al-Rida replied, “But who was it that preached divine revelation to the jinn and to men: 'Sights cannot reach Him, but He reaches [all] sights.'”
 The Imams, like Prophet Muhammad before them, insisted that to see the Face of God, one must see with the heart.
 The fifth Imam, Abu Ja'far al-Baqir is quoted as saying, “He cannot be seen with the eyes, but hearts can see Him through the realities of faith; God cannot be known by analogy or apprehended by the senses or compared to humans; He is described by signs, recognized by indices.”